16 Lessons From Over $175,000,000 in Multifamily Syndications

 Lesson #1 – Get the Property Management Company to Put Equity in the Deal

-Bonus Point: On top of the property management company putting equity into the deal, if they also bring on other investors that adds another layer of accountability and alignment of interests.
+On top of the property management company putting equity into the deal, if they also bring on other investors that adds another layer of accountability and alignment of interests.

 Lesson #2 – Prime Private Money Investors Prior to Finding a Deal

-It is true that if you have a good deal, money will find you.
+If you have a good deal, money will find you.
 But, that doesn’t mean you should wait for the deal before starting the money-raising process.
 On my first deal, I raised over $1 million and did so after finding the deal.
 It was, shall I say, a character building experience.
 As a result, I don’t recommend that same approach to others.